RomHartmann/athenaeum/infrastructure/elasticsearch/README.md

 ## UI

-A rudimentary UI is avaialable via the chrome extension `ElasticSearch Head`: chrome://extensions/?id=ffmkiejjmecolpfloofpjologoblkegm
+A rudimentary UI is avaialable via the chrome extension [ElasticSearch Head](chrome://extensions/?id=ffmkiejjmecolpfloofpjologoblkegm)

 This connects to ES on `http://localhost:9200/` by default.